 Sometimes you may not have enough room to stop, even if you use both brakes properly.
 You may encounter an unexpected object in your path.
-Or the car ahead might sqeal to a stop.
+Or the car ahead might squeal to a stop.
 The only way to avoid a crash may be to turn quickly or swerve around it.

 A swerve is a sudden change in direction.
-It can be two quick turns, or a rapid shift to the side.
 Apply a small amount of hand pressure to the handlegrip located on the side of your intended direction of escape.
 This will cause the motorcycle to lean quickly.
-The sharper the turn(s), the more the motorcycle must lean.
+The sharper the desired turn(s), the more the motorcycle must lean.